wrybakiewicz/lukso-dao-voting-key-manager/README.md

 To interact with Dapp user needs to have UP Browser Extension set up.

-Deploying **DAO Voting Manager** requires providing DAO governance token compliant with **LSP7DigitalAsset** which will be used for voting in this DAO.
+Deploying **DAO Voting Manager** requires providing DAO governance token address compliant with **LSP7DigitalAsset** which will be used for voting in DAO.

 #### Deploy Section - allows deploying new DAO Voting Manager

 User needs to provide:

 - DAO name
-- Governance Token Address - compliant with **LSP7DigitalAsset** that will be used for governance
+- Governance Token Address - token compliant with **LSP7DigitalAsset** that will be used for governance
 - Number of tokens to create proposal - number of governance tokens to create proposal in DAO
 - Minimum tokens to execute proposal - minimum number of governance tokens that are required to be voted on 'Yes' to proposal to pass